What Are The Best National Parks In Europe

 Hallerbos Forest, or “The Blue Forest”, is a stunning forest perfect for long scenic hikes.
-The vast carpets of bluebells which pop up in mid-April each year give the beautiful forest it name.
+The vast carpets of bluebells that pop up in mid-April each year give the beautiful forest its name.
 There are also giant Sequoia trees that make a visit to this beautiful stretch of land a rejuvenating experience.

 Here’s a Tip: